tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

         the next instruction was located.

 Thus, the bit layout of the instruction needs an additional component for the next address `(N)`.
 Its location doesn't affect the hack, as described in the story, but let's place it on the least significant bits, to be on the safe side:

             AAAXCCCNNN
         MSB <----------> LSB

-We know that the `(A)` span is in the lower bits, because Nather later describes the overflow that Mel hijacked:
+We know that the `(A)` bits are lower than the `(C)` bits, because Nather later describes the overflow that Mel hijacked:

         Instead, he would pull the instruction into a machine register, add one to its address,